Wichita Transit: Funding and sales tax issues

 Attempts by the city council to pass a one-cent sales tax by referendum—to fund transit along with selected other city programs and projects (water, jobs, etc.) – were overwhelmingly defeated in November 2014.

 The current city council considered proposing a one-tenth of one cent ($0.001) sales tax committed exclusively to transit, and in June was expected to vote on it, in August 2015, as part of the city budget process.

 In mid-July 2015, the city manager presented the 2016–2017 proposed city budget, which indicated that service reductions of $2 million (or 25%) would be required to ensure a balanced budget.
 The City Council, however, instructed staff to find solutions to close the funding gap for 2016.
 Discussed solutions involved $1.2 million in deferred road construction delayed from 2016 to 2017 (with scheduled 2017 bus replacements moved up to 2016), $500,000 in fuel savings through commitment to a fuel contract, and allocation of $300,000 from the city's permanent reserve fund (the city had $26.9 million in reserves as of July 2015).

 Mayor Longwell, who had campaigned on transit improvements in the 2014 election, described the effort as "painful," but important, describing transit as "that critical to our community."
 The previously discussed sales tax increase (for transit) did not figure into the budget plan, however, and no increase to the property tax mill levy was projected in the city budget plan discussions during July 2015.
-(Public hearings were pending for Aug.
-4 and Aug.
-11, the date that the city's 2016–2017 budget will be adopted.)
+(Public hearings were pending for Aug 4 and 11, the date that the city's 2016–2017 budget will be adopted.)